wiet-industries/notarial-blockchain/src/main/java/core/README.md

 ## CommunicationDTO

 We wanted to standardize the way that each node communicates with each other, as well as with the server.
 Every message received or sent has given data model.
-Here is an example one:
 ```JSON
 {
   "messageType": "OPEN_REQUEST",